luca-nik/naiky-website/public/_posts/web3/market_making.md

 ## Reflection on Machine Learning

 I also reflect on the potential use of machine learning (ML) techniques, such as Long Short-Term Memory (LSTM) models, to simulate market dynamics and train a reinforcement learning (RL) strategy for market making.
-If you are interested to this topic you might want to take a look to my GitHub repo where I am currently exploring this opportunity:
+If you are interested in this topic you might want to take a look to my GitHub repo where I am currently exploring this opportunity:

 [LSTM2RL-SynthCyptoMarketMaker](https://github.com/luca-nik/LSTM2RL-SynthCryptoMarketMaker)